 When did you first become interested in military service?

-Tell us more about your service in the Navy.
+Tell us more about your experience joining TOTE.